 - Find the sweet spot: 1 in 4 top-performing videos on TikTok fall somewhere between 21 and 34 seconds in length.

 - Don’t forget to repurpose: Creating videos can be time-consuming, so make the most of them!
 Embed them in articles, repost them as Instagram Reels, and share them on Stories as a way to generate ROI with less effort.

 Watch time, user interaction, video information, location, language, and "not interested" feedback are factors that affect the TikTok algorithm.
-So make sure to tick all of these boxes the right way before you publish your video.

 Inspiring TikTok video examples from 8 industries

 No matter the industry you’re in, TikTok can be a great way to reach new audiences and increase the visibility of your brand.
-Here are some TikTok ideas for 8 wildly different industries to spark your imagination:
+Here are some TikTok ideas for eight wildly different industries to spark your imagination: